 3. Declutter and Depersonalize

 Remove excess belongings to make your home appear more spacious and allow potential buyers to envision themselves in the space.
 Pack away personal items like family photos and keepsakes.
-Clear countertops, closets, and storage areas to showcase the available space.
+Clear countertops, closets, and storage areas to showcase available space.

-4. Repairs and Maintenance
+4. Repair and Maintain

 Fix any visible issues such as leaky faucets, broken tiles, cracked walls or stained ceilings.
 Ensure that all systems and appliances are in good working condition.
 Consider replacing appliances that are nearing end of life.